Genrikh Yagoda: Arrest, trial and execution

 In March 1937, Yagoda was arrested on Stalin's orders.
 Yezhov announced Yagoda's arrest for diamond smuggling, corruption and working as a German agent since joining the party in 1917.
 Yezhov even blamed Yagoda for an attempt to assassinate him by sprinkling mercury around his office.
 He was accused of poisoning Maxim Gorky and his son.
-It was discovered that Yagoda's two Moscow apartments and his dacha contained, besides a large collection of female clothing and apparel, 3,904 pornographic photos, 11 pornographic films, 165 pornographically carved pipes and cigarette holders, one rubber dildo, the two bullets that killed Zinoviev and Kamenev and 549 books—some of which were Trotskyist works.
+It was discovered that Yagoda's two Moscow apartments and his dacha contained, besides a large collection of female clothing and apparel, 3,904 pornographic photos, 11 pornographic films, 165 pornographically carved pipes and cigarette holders, the two bullets that killed Zinoviev and Kamenev and 549 books—some of which were Trotskyist works.

 Yagoda was found guilty of treason and conspiracy against the Soviet government at the Trial of the Twenty-One in March 1938.
 He denied he was a spy, but admitted most other charges.

 Yagoda was summarily shot after the trial.
 During the execution, Yagoda and Bukharin were seated on chairs and forced to watch the execution of others sentenced to death; they were last to be shot.
 Before the execution Yagoda was also beaten by Izrail Dagin by the order of Yezhov.
 In 1988, on the 50th anniversary of the trial, the Soviet authorities belatedly cleared all of the other 20 defendants of any criminal offence, admitting that the entire trial was built on false confessions.
 Yagoda was the only defendant not to be posthumously rehabilitated.